rockset/rockset-js/packages/rscode/README.md

 This will open up a UI which will allow you to set parameters and test your local Query Lambdas.

-You can also execute simple queries directly in VSCode. open the Command Palette in VSCode (`CTRL-SHIFT-P` or `CMD-SHIFT-P`) and execute the command `Rockset Run Query`.
+You can also execute simple queries directly in VSCode. open the Command Palette in VSCode (`CTRL-SHIFT-P` or `CMD-SHIFT-P`) and execute the command `Execute Rockset Query`.
 This will execute the Query Lambda text raw and _will not pass any parameters_.
+At this point, it is not possible to run parametrized queries directly from VSCode (this is however available in the [Rockset Projects Development UI](/packages/dev-server)).

 ## Extension Settings